Police given more time to quiz Westminster terror suspect

 Detectives have been given more time to quiz the suspect in the alleged terror attack outside the Houses of Parliament.

-Salih Khater, 29, was arrested by armed police after ploughing into cyclists and pedestrians in the silver Ford Fiesta he was driving before crashing into a security barrier.
+Salih Khater, 29, was arrested by armed police after allegedly ploughing into cyclists and pedestrians in the silver Ford Fiesta he was driving before crashing into a security barrier.

 The British national, who is originally from Sudan, was originally held on a terrorism charge, but later further arrested for attempted murder.